queue-miscreant/neovimpv/README.md

 Some formats are drawn internally to the plugin:
-- `duration` and `playback-time` will both render in a familiar time format, and will be highlighted as `"Conceal"` by default.
+- `duration` and `playback-time` will both render in a familiar time format.

 - `pause` will render using typical pause and play symbols, instead of the string representations "True" and "False".
-It also uses the highlights `"Conceal"` and `"Title"` when `True` and `False`, respectively.

 The default value is `"[ {pause} {playback-time} / {duration} {loop} ]"`